devzendo/qdx-receiver/README.md

 Plus you could use it to tune around and find other interesting signals!

 ## Project Status
-Project started 9 Jul 2023, currently very rough, not fully working.
+Project started 9 Jul 2023, currently a bit rough, but working.
-My priorities:
-* GUI unfinished.
+Known issues:
-* Some audio artifacts.
+* Some audio artifacts, especially soon after startup.
+Probably my gain setting is wrong.
-* No configuration yet (to store the last tuned frequency on each band; the last used frequency; the amplitude).
+* The signal strength meter is "an attempt" - it vaguely matches my real transceiver's meter, sometimes.
 Needed before a proper release:
 * No packaging/release system yet.
 Build it yourself from source.
 * Finds the QDX audio output device, but only finds the speaker device as named on a MacBook or my old Windows laptop.
 (Eventually you'll be able to choose this.)
 * Developed and tested best on macOS Catalina.
 Should build on Linux and Windows.
 Nice to have:
+* Volume control could adjust the QDX's actual gain.
+* No configuration yet (to store the last tuned frequency on each band; the last used frequency; the amplitude).
 * Make the GUI "beautiful".
+Really nice to have:
+* A waterfall display.
+* Bandpass/notch filtering for CW.
+* DSP noise reduction.
+* The moon on a stick.

-## Use
+## How To Use qdx-receiver
-TBC...
+* Use the banks of up/down arrow buttons to increase/decrease a digit in the frequency display.
+* Use your mouse wheel to continue incrementing/decrementing that digit, to scroll through the spectrum.
+* Click one of the "metre bands" buttons to switch to the FT8 frequency of that band.
+* Adjust the output volume with the volume slider.
+* Toggle the audio on/off with the mute button.

 ## Building
 There's no download yet, so to try it you'll need the Rust toolchain.
 See https://rustup.rs for how to obtain it.